 Roy Lichtenstein, and Pulp Culture

 Roy Lichtenstein proved that he could fulfill demands for a "great" composition even though his subject matter derived from comic books.
-In addition to using the imagery from these mass-produced picture books, Lichtenstein appropriated the techniques used to create the images in comicbooks to create his paintings.
+In addition to using the imagery from these mass-produced picture books, Lichtenstein appropriated the techniques used to create the images in comic books to create his paintings.
 He not only adopted the same bright colors and clear outlines as popular art, his most innovative contribution was his use of Ben-Day dots: small dots used to render color in mass-manufactured comics.
 Focusing on a single panel within a comic strip, Lichtenstein's canvases are not an exact facsimile, but are rather the artist's creative re-imaging of the composition in which elements may have been added or eliminated, scale could shift, and text might be edited.
 By hand-painting the usually machine-generated dots, and recreating comic book scenes, Lichtenstein blurred the distinction between mass reproduction and high art.

 James Rosenquist and the Monumental Image

 James Rosenquist also directly appropriated images from popular culture for his paintings.
 However, rather than produce rote copies, Rosenquist exerted creative control through his surrealistic juxtapositions of products and celebrities, often inserting political messages.
 As part of his method, Rosenquist collaged magazine clippings from advertisements and photo spreads, and then used the results as studies for his final painting.
-Rosenquist's training in billboard painting transitioned perfectly into his accurate, realistic renderings of those collages expanded onto a monumental scale.
-With works often much larger and wider than 20 feet, Rosenquist imbued the mundane with the same status previously reserved for traditional, high art subjects.
+Rosenquist's training in billboard painting transitioned perfectly into his realistic renderings of those collages expanded onto a monumental scale.
+With works often much larger and wider than 20 feet, Rosenquist imbued the mundane with the same status previously reserved for high, sometimes royal, art subjects.

 Andy Warhol and Repetition

 Andy Warhol is most famous for his vividly colored portraits of celebrities, but his subject matter has varied widely throughout his career.
 The common theme amidst the different subjects is their inspiration in mass consumer culture.
-His earliest works depict objects like Coca-Cola bottles and, reproduced ad infinitum, as if the gallery wall were a shelf in a supermarket.
-Warhol transitioned from hand painting to screenprinting to further facilitate the large-scale replication of pop culture images.
+His earliest works depict objects like Coca-Cola bottles and Campbell's soup cans, reproduced ad infinitum, as if the gallery wall were a shelf in a supermarket.
+Warhol transitioned from hand painting to screenprinting to further facilitate the large-scale replication of pop images.
 Warhol's insistence on mechanical reproduction rejected notions of artistic authenticity and genius.
 Instead, he acknowledged the commodification of art, proving that paintings were no different from cans of Campbell's soup; both have material worth and could be bought and sold like consumer goods.
 He further equated the mass-produced status of consumer goods with that of celebrities in portraits like Marilyn Diptych (1962).